 Relationships between a graduate student and an undergraduate student, when the graduate student has some supervisory responsibility for the undergraduate student, are covered by this policy.

-To the extent possible, the University will provide access to cessation programs to help those who presently use tobacco products and desire to quit.
-Taylor Health and Wellness Center offers smoking cessation programs.
+To the extent possible, the university will provide access to cessation programs to help those who presently use tobacco products and desire to quit.
+Magers Health and Wellness Center offers smoking cessation programs.
 The success of this policy depends on the thoughtfulness, consideration, and cooperation of smokers and nonsmokers.
-The University community shares in the responsibility for adhering to and enforcing this policy.
-The complete Tobacco Use Policy can be found on the Safety and Transportation website.
+The university community shares in the responsibility for adhering to and enforcing this policy.
+Access the complete tobacco use policy.

 As used in this handbook, solicitation means the attempted sale, lease, rental, or offer for sale, lease, or rental of any property, product, merchandise, publication, or service, whether for immediate or future delivery; the oral, written, or electronic appeal or request to support or join an organization other than a registered student, faculty, or staff organization; the receipt of or request for any gift or contribution; or the distribution of information in support of these activities.

 Only registered student organizations, university organizations, and university departments may solicit on campus.
 All sales persons or agents for any product or proposition or cause whatsoever are prohibited from soliciting members of the faculty, staff, or the student body in any building or on any part of the campus of Missouri State University, or by any electronic means, except as provided herein.
-Door-to-door solicitation in University residence halls, academic, or administrative buildings is strictly prohibited.
-Space for sales and solicitation must be reserved through the Conference Services Office, 417-836-5653.
+Door-to-door solicitation in university residence halls, academic, or administrative buildings is strictly prohibited.
+Space for sales and solicitation must be reserved through the event and meeting services office, 417-836-5653.
 Unless otherwise noted in this policy, such activities are facilitated in designated locations in, or directly outside of, the Plaster Student Union.
 Questions regarding this policy should be directed to the Director of Plaster Student Union.
-Events otherwise approved according to the University's policies that commonly sell merchandise may be permitted to do so if approved according to the contract or other arrangement for the event.
-During working hours, University employees are not to engage in such activities as unauthorized pools, collections, sales of tickets or merchandise, political campaigning or passing of handbills.
-Registered student organizations, University organizations, and University departments who want to conduct solicitation activities on campus must comply with the procedures outlined in the Solicitation Policy.
-A complete copy of the University's Solicitation Policy is available from the Office of Student Engagement or at the following web address: http://www.missouristate.edu/judicial/policies/advrtsolicit.html.
-The solicitation policy for the West Plains campus is located at http://wp.missouristate.edu/StudentLife/Policies.htm.
+Events otherwise approved according to the university's policies that commonly sell merchandise may be permitted to do so if approved according to the contract or other arrangement for the event.
+During working hours, university employees are not to engage in such activities as unauthorized pools, collections, sales of tickets or merchandise, political campaigning or passing of handbills.
+Registered student organizations, university organizations, and university departments who want to conduct solicitation activities on campus must comply with the procedures outlined in the solicitation policy.
+A complete copy of the university's solicitation policy is available from the office of student engagement.
+The solicitation policy for the West Plains campus is available on the Student Life website.

-Missouri State University recognizes the importance of campus advertising of sanctioned events and activities in fostering an active and involved University community.
-At the same time, the University recognizes that an attractive and well maintained physical campus environment is essential to the overall advancement of the University.
+Missouri State University recognizes the importance of campus advertising of sanctioned events and activities in fostering an active and involved university community.
+At the same time, the university recognizes that an attractive and well maintained physical campus environment is essential to the overall advancement of the university.
 Therefore, it is necessary that printed posters, signs, notices, and other materials disseminated on campus be posted in a manner that does not detract from the physical appearance of the campus or result in damage to building surfaces.
 Advertising (and publicity) shall be defined as any method or device for disseminating commercial information/promotional materials on the campus of Missouri State University.
-The University retains the exclusive right for promotion of University activities through advertisement and endorsement by commercial enterprises and products.
-Advertisement on campus or in University publications and activity programs does not imply official endorsement by Missouri State University.
-Questions regarding this policy should be directed to the Assistant to the Vice President for Student Affairs/Director of Plaster Student Union.
-A complete copy of the University's policy on advertising and distribution is available from the Office of Student Engagement or it can be reviewed at the following web address: http://www.missouristate.edu/StudentConduct/12357.htm.
-The advertising policy for the West Plains campus is located at: http://wp.missouristate.edu/StudentLife/Policies.htm.
+The university retains the exclusive right for promotion of university activities through advertisement and endorsement by commercial enterprises and products.
+Advertisement on campus or in university publications and activity programs does not imply official endorsement by Missouri State University.
+Questions regarding this policy should be directed to the assistant to the vice president for student affairs/director of Plaster Student Union.
+A complete copy of the university's policy on advertising and distribution is available from the office of student engagement.
+The advertising policy for the West Plains campus is located on the Student Life website.

-Exempt employees (See Section 4.4.2 in this handbook for the definition of exempt employees) are expected to perform their regular duties and responsibilities as assigned by the University without regard to work hour limitations.
-Compensation for exempt employees above and beyond their annual base salary is not permitted for performance of the regular duties and responsibilities assigned by the University.
+Exempt employees (review Section 4.4.2 in this handbook for the definition of exempt employees) are expected to perform their regular duties and responsibilities as assigned by the university without regard to work hour limitations.
+Compensation for exempt employees above and beyond their annual base salary is not permitted for performance of the regular duties and responsibilities assigned by the university.
 In certain cases, however, compensation in excess of an exempt employee's annual base salary is permitted for activities performed under externally sponsored projects and other internally funded activities.
-Externally funded projects are defined as those for which the University administers funds under a contract, grant or other agreement from a federal, state or local government agency, not-for-profit entity, or business.
-Exempt employees who anticipate participating in an externally funded project should contact the Office of Sponsored Research and Programs or visit its home page at http://www.srp.missouristate.edu/ to view the complete policy on extra compensation for externally sponsored projects.
+Externally funded projects are defined as those for which the university administers funds under a contract, grant or other agreement from a federal, state or local government agency, not-for-profit entity, or business.
+Exempt employees who anticipate participating in an externally funded project should contact the office of research administration for the complete policy on extra compensation for externally sponsored projects.

-The University's policy regarding the employment of relatives is set forth in the nepotism provision of the Conflict of Interest Policy.
-No Governor, officer, faculty, or employee shall participate, either directly or indirectly, in a decision to appoint or hire an employee of the University, including regular and part-time appointments, who is related to such person within the fourth degree by blood or marriage.
-It also shall be a violation of this policy for an employee to supervise, either directly or indirectly, the work of another employee who is related within such fourth degree, unless the supervisory role is specifically approved by the President of the University.
+The university's policy regarding the employment of relatives is set forth in the nepotism provision of the Conflict of Interest Policy.
+No Governor, officer, faculty, or employee shall participate, either directly or indirectly, in a decision to appoint or hire an employee of the university, including regular and part-time appointments, who is related to such person within the fourth degree by blood or marriage.
+It also shall be a violation of this policy for an employee to supervise, either directly or indirectly, the work of another employee who is related within such fourth degree, unless the supervisory role is specifically approved by the president of the university.
 A relative within the fourth degree includes, but is not limited to spouse, child, grandchild, great-grandchild, great great-grandchild, parent, grandparent, great grandparent, great great-grandparent, brother/sister, aunt/uncle, great aunt/uncle, niece/nephew, grand niece/nephew and cousin.
+For university purposes, this includes sponsored dependent.
 All relationships are included, whether full-, half-, step-, foster-, adopted, or in-law.
-An employee or supervisor who has a question pertaining to the relatives covered by the University's nepotism policy should contact his/her department head or the Office of Human Resources.
+An employee or supervisor who has a question pertaining to the relatives covered by the university's nepotism policy should contact his/her department head or the Office of Human Resources.

 Employees may engage in lawful political activities: